Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Introduction

-To constrain the states within a desired safe region, we employ control barrier functions (cf. \cite{xu2015robustness,wieland2007constructive,glotfelter2017nonsmooth,wang2017safety,ames2016control,2017dcbf}).
-When the exact model of the agent dynamics is available, control barrier certificates ensure that an agent remains in the set of safe states for all time by constraining the instantaneous control input at each time, and that an agent outside of the set of safe states is forced back to safety (Proposition \ref{prpCBF}).
-A useful property of control barrier certificates is non-conservativeness, i.e., they modify polices when violations of safety are truly imminent.
-On the other hand, the global optimality of solutions to the constrained policy optimization is necessary to ensure the greedy improvement of a policy.
-Our first contribution of this paper is to propose a discrete-time control barrier certificate which ensures the global optimality under some mild conditions (see Section \ref{subsec:adaptiveRL} and Theorem \ref{CBFaffine} therein).
-This is an improvement of the previously proposed discrete-time control barrier certificate \cite{2017dcbf}.
+To constrain the states within a desired safe region while exploring, we employ control barrier functions (cf. \cite{xu2015robustness,wieland2007constructive,glotfelter2017nonsmooth,wang2017safety,ames2017control,2017dcbf}).
+When the exact model of the agent dynamics is available, control barrier certificates ensure that an agent remains in the set of safe states for all time by constraining the instantaneous control input at each time.
+Also, an agent outside of the set of safe states is forced back to safety (Proposition \ref{prpCBF}).
+A useful property of control barrier certificates is that they modify polices only when violations of safety are truly imminent \cite{wang2017safety}.